ncsa/ameriflux-pipeline/docs/metprocessor.md

-# Documentation on met merger module
+# Documentation on met processor module
-This document will describe met_data_merge.py and the GUI metmerger.py
+This document will describe met_data_processor.py and the GUI metprocessor.py

 ## Overview
 - The first step of the pipeline is to create a met data file that spans the required timeperiod.
-- The module [met_data_merge.py](https://github.com/ncsa/ameriflux-pipeline/blob/develop/ameriflux_pipeline/met_data_merge.py) is responsible for this task.
+- The module [met_data_processor.py](https://github.com/ncsa/ameriflux-pipeline/blob/develop/ameriflux_pipeline/met_data_processor.py) is responsible for this task.
 - Sometimes the data for the required timespan (typically a year) is scattered in multiple .dat files
-- These .dat files, the start and end dates and the output file path are given as input to the met_data_merge module.
+- These .dat files, the start and end dates and the output file path are given as input to the met_data_processor module.
-- met_data_merge processes each .dat files, sorts it by timestamp and concatenates the files to give one csv met data file spanning the entire timestamp.
+- met_data_processor processes each .dat files, sorts it by timestamp and concatenates the files to give one csv met data file spanning the entire timestamp.
 - An optional user input is a key file.
 Some raw met tower variable names need to be changed to match newer variable naming standards.
 This can be done by providing a key file containing the "Original" variable name and the "Target" variable name.
-- The process creates a log file named "met_merger.log".
+- The process creates a log file named "met_processor.log".

 ## Instructions to run

 ### Using GUI
-- The command ```python metmerger.py``` launches a GUI that is used to configure the settings and user inputs required to run the met_data_merge module.
+- The command ```python metprocessor.py``` launches a GUI that is used to configure the settings and user inputs required to run the met_data_processor module.
 - The GUI application is implemented using [tkinter](https://docs.python.org/3/library/tk.html) python library.
 - Using the GUI, the user is able to browse through files, and choose various settings.
   - User can choose multiple files to process and merge.